Friendlyjordies: 2019–2020: Bushfires

 In 2019 and 2020, Shanks released multiple videos alleging that the then New South Wales premier Gladys Berejiklian was one of the main people responsible for increasing the risk of bushfires and the destruction of the koala population in Australia.
 He created the Twitter hashtag #koalakiller, in reference to Berejiklian.
 On 10 June 2020, Shanks released an interview with New South Wales Opposition Leader Jodi McKay, discussing topics including the state and federal governments' response to the 2019–20 Australian bushfire season, including widespread deaths of animals.
-Shanks raised $300,000 for bushfire relief from his stand-up shows and sales of #koalakiller t-shirts.
+Shanks raised A$300,000 for bushfire relief from his stand-up shows and sales of #koalakiller t-shirts.

 2019: Clive Palmer

-In 2019, Shanks published a video covering businessman Clive Palmer who was running in the 2019 Australian federal election.
-There were existing allegations of financial irregularity in the liquidation of Palmer's company Queensland Nickel and alleged failure to pay the company's workers, which Shanks covered, alongside satirising Palmer's behaviour and appearance.
+In 2019, Shanks published a video covering businessman Clive Palmer, who was running in the 2019 Australian federal election.
+There were existing allegations of financial irregularity in the liquidation of Palmer's company Queensland Nickel and allegations of failure to pay the company's workers, which Shanks covered, alongside satirising Palmer's behaviour and appearance.
 In response, Palmer threatened a defamation lawsuit, demanding and that Shanks cease making public statements about him.
 Shanks said he would not "capitulate" and released merchandise containing the statements in question.
+In a video addressing Palmer, he said "one tiny miscalculation.
+I'm a millennial.
+Going bankrupt doesn't scare me.
+I don't have a house."
 Commentators noted that Palmer appeared to have created a Streisand effect.
 Other commentators said that Palmer's legal threat was substantially similar to a SLAPP suit and that such threats had a 'chilling effect' on public interest reporting.